Small Intestine: Joy/Agitation

 How to Balance

-Acupressure/Massage: *The are many pressure points in body.
+Acupoint- apply pressure/massage: *The are many pressure points in the body.
 This is one example.

 Herbal Therapy/Diet: In Traditional Chinese Medicine (TCM), the stomach is associated with worry.
 Many people spend a good part of their day worrying about what they eat and how it affects their health and life.